-Additional information relating to the Corporation is available on SEDAR at www.sedar.com.
-Financial information relating to the Corporation's most recently completed financial year is provided in the Corporation's comparative financial statements and management's discussion and analysis available on SEDAR.
+Additional information relating to the Corporation is available on SEDAR+ at www.sedarplus.ca.
+Financial information relating to the Corporation's most recently completed financial year is provided in the Corporation's comparative financial statements and management's discussion and analysis available on SEDAR+.
 A shareholder may contact the Corporation at 300, 4820 Richard Road SW, Calgary, Alberta, T3E 6L1, Attention: CFO, to obtain a copy of the Corporation's most recent financial statements and management discussion and analysis.

-Dated May 11, 2022
+Dated May 16, 2025

-APPENDIX "A" ATTACHED TO THE MANAGEMENT INFORMATION CIRCULAR IN CONNECTION WITH THE ANNUAL AND SPECIAL MEETING OF THE SHAREHOLDERS OF RESVERLOGIX CORP.
-TO BE HELD ON JUNE 21, 2022
+APPENDIX "A" ATTACHED TO THE MANAGEMENT INFORMATION CIRCULAR IN CONNECTION WITH THE ANNUAL MEETING OF THE SHAREHOLDERS OF RESVERLOGIX CORP.
+TO BE HELD ON JUNE 30, 2025